CDL-Quantum/CohortProject_2021/Week2_Rydberg_Atoms/README.md

 ![](fig/classical_gotham.png)

 Clearly something is wrong with the DMRG code!
+See the corresponding notebook for discussion on the applicability of DMRG to this solution.
 The solution provided by Monte Carlo simulation is *not* unique, which can be verified by running the code in the notebook a couple times.

 Nonetheless, the (correct) solution to Mr. Waynes problem still leaves much of Gotham without coverage.